NYUGameCenter/Unity-Git-Config/README.md

 On Mac it's usually: `/Applications/Unity/Unity.app/Contents/Tools/UnityYAMLMerge` Note that these locations can vary if you picked a different install folder during unity install.
 This merge tool will try to merge or resolve conflicts within .prefab, .scene, and other unity asset files.
 If it can't do it automatically, your default merge tool will open & you can manually select which changes to include.
 Always open any merged unity assets & confirm the merge worked before pushing the merged assets.
 For more info, check this out: https://github.com/anacat/unity-mergetool

-5. After editing the .gitconfig, add it, & the the rest these files, as the first commit to your new repo.
+5. After editing the .gitconfig, add it & the the rest these files, as the first commit to your new repo.

 ## Second: Configure Unity for Git